-Kids take part in this giant march for a giant reason: to say no to driving fast, and yes to walking!
+We are calling on little feet to take part in Brake's Giant Walk for a giant reason: to say no to driving fast, and yes to walking!
 The UK has a poor record for protecting children on foot compared to many of our European neighbours.
-Half our kids are driven to school, increasing pollution and danger, and affecting health.
-It doesn't matter if your march has five kids or 500, you can make a difference.
+Half our children are driven to school, increasing pollution and danger, and affecting health.
+It doesn't matter if your march has five children or 500, you can make a difference.
 All schools taking part get a free resource pack to help them promote road safety.

 1. Great summer term project

 2. Slow down drivers and get kids walking

-Your march (in a crocodile of supervised kids, holding hands on safe pavements, or around your grounds) gives kids a voice, helping them tell drivers to slow down and look out for people on foot.
+Your walk gives children a voice, helping them tell drivers to slow down and look out for people on foot and bike.
 We can help you get publicity for your march through local media, and promote the event in your newsletter or website, to get the road safety message out as widely as possible.
+Your walk can also call for local road safety measures specific to your community.

 3. Help bereaved families